lasseborly/PR-Autofill/README.md

 # PR-Autofill

-Simple extension that auto-fills your bitbucket pull requests with a desireable, opinionated template.
+Simple chrome extension that auto-fills your bitbucket pull requests with a desirable, opinionated template.